RunhangShu/Myweb/content/post/Distinguish Virgin Drosophila.md

 </center>
 <img src="/post/pics/female.png" alt="female" style="zoom:30%;" />
 </center>

-For male, we can see instead of two petals closing up like in female, two sclerotized, dark, "canine teeth" openning up, which are the genital claspers.
+For male, we can see instead of two petals closing up like in female, two sclerotized, dark, "canine teeth" openning up, which are the genital claspers of male.

 </center>
 <img src="/post/pics/male.png" alt="male" style="zoom:33%;" />